Julia Garcia

 It’s interesting to think about the way in which photography and images have lost all superiority or standing as a bearer of fact.
 We bring this inherent distrust as we move through this different way of digesting imagery.

-Yeah, a lot of what we’ve been speaking about has been photography, the photographic image in particular and how it relates to painting, but image making is much longer than the conversation photography is having, the influence it has.
-There's so much going on from before photography, which is a thing on the sidelines in terms of the history of painting.
+Yeah, lot of what we’ve been speaking about has been photography, the photographic image in particular and how it relates to painting, but image making is much longer than the conversation photography is having, the influence it has.
+There's so much going on from before photography, which is a more recent influence in terms of the history of painting.
 Painting is so, so massive.

 ︎: @__joolz